Botanical Illustration: Cheating doesn’t exist

 So is drawing around things cheating?
 Well, it may be of limited usefulness, but no, it’s not cheating.

-Photographs are an incredibly useful resource, and I have no issue at all with people using them for reference, or to work from.
+Photographs are an incredibly useful resource.
+I have no issue at all with people using them for reference, or to work from.

-A photo does some of the hard work for you, flattening a three-dimensional object to a two-dimensional one, and recording darks and lights onto a surface in a way that may be easier than trying to plot these differences by looking at a specimen.
+A photo does some of the hard work for you, flattening a three-dimensional object to a two-dimensional one.
+It records darks and lights onto a surface in a way that may be easier than trying to plot these differences by looking at a specimen.

-They do have their drawbacks; the colours on a photo may not be true to life.
-It’s much easier to figure out the structure of a plant or animal if you have it in front of you, than if it’s flattened to a 2D object.
-This is because a real plant or flower can be turned, looked at from another angle and dissected.
+Photos have their drawbacks.
+The colours on a photo may not be true to life.
+It’s much easier to figure out the structure of a plant or animal if you have it in front of you, than if it’s flattened.
+This is because a real plant or flower can be turned.
+It can’t be looked at from another angle.
 Alas, a photo cannot be.

-One other really important point about using photos is you must get permission of the photographer before using the photo; otherwise you’re infringing their copyright which is not only a bit rude, but also illegal.
+One other really important point about using photos is you must get permission of the photographer before using the photo.
+If you don’t you’re infringing their copyright.
+This is not only a bit rude, but also illegal.

 Without photos there’s no way I could complete an illustration of a plant which wasn’t in flower.
-Photos back up my sketchbooks, and information of plants I gather from text books and other illustrators’ works.
+Photos back up my sketchbooks.
+They add to information of plants I gather from text books and other illustrators’ works.
 I have metres of catalogued photos of plants that I’ve taken, and I refer to these constantly.

 Photos allow you to combine different stages of a plant’s life, you can add a rosehip to a painting of a rose without having to wait for four months for the rosehip to develop and ripen.
 Sure, it’d be lovely to wait for the rosehip to appear, but with deadlines and the understandable desire to get a painting “done”, it’s often a luxury we free-lancers (and beginners) can’t afford.